 Casco real estate is some of the most expensive in Michigan, although Casco house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Casco isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Casco are a mix of both white- and blue-collar jobs.
-Overall, Casco is a town of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Casco who work in office and administrative support (13.34%), sales jobs (13.06%), and management occupations (9.96%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Casco is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Casco is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Casco who work in office and administrative support (13.01%), sales jobs (11.59%), and management occupations (9.97%).

 The people who call Casco home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Casco residents report their race to be White.
+The greatest number of Casco residents report their race to be White, followed by Asian.
 Important ancestries of people in Casco include Polish, Irish, Italian, and English.

 The most common language spoken in Casco is English.
 Other important languages spoken here include Spanish and German.